 Obidos is a small town, which is hard to miss, even when you are just traveling by and aren’t looking for it.
 Simply because this medieval town stands out.
 It’s on the hill and it’s surrounded by old castle wall, which makes it to look like straight out of some fairy tales book.

-The same as with Obidos (see above) you can’t miss Batalha Monastery, if you are traveling to Batalha.
+The same as with Obidos (see above) you can’t miss Batalha Monastery either.
+That’s if you are traveling to Batalha.
 This building is just so big when compared to the rest, that it clearly stands out.
 Just walking around it is interesting.
 But you should go inside as well.

 Buddha Eden Garden

-Is it really central Portugal?
-Looks so much like Asia.
-Yes, Buddha Eden Garden also is in central Portugal.
+Is it really in central Portugal?
+Looks so much like in Asia.
+Yes, Buddha Eden Garden (see the photos below) also is in central Portugal.
 And in my opinion it’s one of the most interesting places, where to go, when traveling around this part of Portugal.

-Buddha Eden Garden is largest oriental garden in Europe!
-It’s a huge territory – you need at least 2-3 hours to see everything, with a lot of interesting, beautiful and also some weird statues.
+Buddha Eden Garden is the largest oriental garden in Europe!
+It’s a huge territory – you need at least 2-3 hours to see everything, with a lot of interesting, beautiful and also weird statues and installations.
 Many of these statues are brought from Asia, which explains why they look so much like the ones in Asia.